rachmadaniHaryono/Pixiv/README.md

     pixivd -r -d 2016-09-24
 ```

-The illusts will be downloaded to `illustrations` folder in current directory.
+The illustrations will be downloaded to `illustrations` folder in current directory.

 ## Screenshot